lmath56/S3P/README.md

 This command will configure your kubectl client to use the correct credentials to interact with your cluster.

 ## Google Cloud Platform

+### See which machine types are available in a zone

+`gcloud compute machine-types list --zones=europe-west4-a`

+### See which accelerator types are available in a Zone

  `gcloud compute accelerator-types list --filter="zone:( europe-west4-b )"`

+### See which TPUs are available in a zone

+`gcloud compute tpus accelerator-types list --zone=europe-west4-a`